roundnet-austria/roundnet-austria-website/content/pages/about/_index.en.md

 weight: 10
 ---

-# The Idea

-Roundnet Austria is a Project or rather an **idea**.
-There are few distinct facts but a common spirit of Austrians who engange in Roudnnet and work towards a common goal.
+# Who are we?

+We are a group of roundnet players dedicated to raising Roundnet in Austria to the next level.

-# The Goal
+# Our Goal

 Roundnet Austria exists to foster and develeop the sport of Roundnet in Austria.
 The goal is to spread the Sport to the general public.

-# The Organization (Fachverband)

-To provide additional transparency and structure for this goal, Roundnet Austria is going to get **official** / **legal** structures by founding of an organization (Fachverband).
-This is especially beneficial in regards to state subsidies.
+Our immediate goal is to get **official** / **legal** structures by founding of an organization (Fachverband).

-# The Plan

-All, who want to contribute to this project, have some ideas or just want to keep informed are more than welcome to do this:

-[//]: # (TODO ADD MITMACHEN BUTTON)

-{{% cta-button icon="fab fa-google" href="https://google.com" %}}take me to Google{{% /cta-button %}}
+# Want to Contribute?

+If you want to contribute register for the first general assembly of Roundnet Austria:

+{{<raw-html>}}
+<p><a class="link button cta" href="https://forms.gle/jW3fmBAtqKkezc3m6" target="_blank">General Assembly</a></p>
+{{</raw-html>}}